 The first argument stems from Ephesians 5:15–16.
 Paul states a principle that can be related to counsel:

-If there is any group that better understands the importance of time management than do Public Servants, I have yet to meet them.
+This passage equates personal wisdom to time management.
+If there is any group that better understands the importance of time management than do public servants, I have yet to meet them.
 It follows that you carefully select your confidants if only for the sake of time limitations.
-You must have the best counsel — not a bunch of mediocre counsel!
-One lesson I learned in Seminary was to build a great theological library with the best commentators and their commentaries, as I have not the time to read those who are substandard.
+You must have the best counsel—not a bunch of mediocre counsel!
+One lesson I learned in seminary was to build a great theological library with the best commentators and their commentaries, as I have not the time to read those who are substandard.
 My point is that you need to get the best from the best.

 B. THE BENEFIT OF REWARD